 Brexit fired our starting pistol, research and development began the same week as the US election result and ended at the exact moment of Trump’s Inauguration in January.
 Further development and final drafts were written as the country faced a string of terrorist attacks and returned to the polls for the General Election.
 A crazy time of change and uncertainty for our world.
 All of this noise and rhetoric boiled down into the lives of our two characters; Katie and Callum – half siblings who embody the voices of a young generation

 Artistic Director – Zest Theatre

 Press play, put in your headphones and immerse yourself in a 360° world of real young voices and opinions.
 As the show tours the country giving a voice to the generation left unheard during Brexit.

 (To watch 360° videos, you need the latest version of Chrome, Opera, Firefox, or MS Edge on your computer.
 On mobile devices, use the latest version of the YouTube app.
 OR, head over to our Facebook channel for the most immersive 360° interaction.)

 Thanks to Arts Council England, The Space and BBC Arts

-Nominated for an OFFIE (Off West End Award) for Best Production for Young People (aged 8+)
+Offie (Off West End Award) winner for Best Production for Young People (aged 8+)